Here you find information about visas, work permits, social insurance, living and working in Switzerland and much more:

 👉 a valid work permit for Switzerland

-intensive background checks.
+intensive background checks (staff vetting).

 ⚠️ IMPORTANT: avoid the most common mistake: applying with a standard CV.
+Invest time and focus on the position advertised!

 Do some research and collect information about the company, team, company culture, etc. you might use to customize your application.